Rathan1207/firstproject/README.md

 # firstproject
- this is my frist git repository
+ this is my frist git repository. it's me.